IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

    **Note:** You do not need to install the core {{site.data.keyword.amashort}}  client SDK before proceeding.
 * An instance of a  {{site.data.keyword.Bluemix_notm}} application that is protected by the {{site.data.keyword.amashort}} service.
 For more information about how to create a {{site.data.keyword.Bluemix_notm}} back-end, see [Getting started](index.html).
 * Your **AppGUID** value.
 Open your service in the  {{site.data.keyword.amashort}} dashboard.
 Click the **Mobile Options** button.
 The  `appGUID` (also known as `tenantId`) value is displayed in the **App GUID / TenantId** field.
 You will need this value for intializing the Authorization Manager.
-* A Facebook Application ID.
+* A Facebook application and Application ID.
 For more information, see [Creating an application on the Facebook for Developers website](https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).

 ## Configuring your Facebook Application for the iOS Platform
 {: #facebook-auth-ios-config}
 On the Facebook for Developers site:

 1. Log in to your account on  [Facebook for Developers](https://developers.facebook.com).
-For information on creating a new app, see https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).

 1. Ensure that the iOS platform has been added to your app.
 When you add or configure the iOS platform  you need to supply the **bundleId** of your iOS application.
 To find the **bundleId** of your iOS application, look for the **Bundle Identifier** in either the `info.plist` file or Xcode project **General** tab.